 Best time of year to visit Chiang Mai

 Generally speaking, the best time to visit Chiang Mai is between October and April.
-The weather is cool and pleasant, especially from November to February.
+The weather is cool and pleasant, especially from November to February — a prime time if you’re coming for a hike.
 Of course, this nice weather correlates with Chiang Mai’s high season.
 Especially if traveling during Christmas and Chinese New Year, it’s important to book accommodation and things like train tickets in advance in the high season.

 The rainy season lasts from May to October.
 While the rain cools it down a bit, the humidity can be pretty bad at this time of year.
 As such, this is definitely considered the low season in Chiang Mai.
 While that means less than ideal weather, it also means smaller crowds and better deals.
 Perfect for those trying to do Chiang Mai on a budget.

 Even though it’s super hot, many would say that the middle of April is the best time to visit Chiang Mai.
 That’s because this is when you’ll get to experience Songkran (the Thai New Year).
 The whole city turns into the biggest water fight you’ve ever seen and it’s just a ton of fun.

 Chiang Mai International Airport (CNX) has both domestic and international flights.
 There are direct flights here from several places in Thailand and also from cities in China, Malaysia, Laos, and Singapore.